-The Fundamentals of Medicine phase begins August of the first year, and runs through mid-December of the second year, with vacation time for the first summer.
-In January and February of the second year, students will study for board exams.
-Starting in Fall 2018 with the class of 2022, the Fundamental of Medicine phase will be extended and run through January of the second year; these students will study for board exams in February and March.
+The Fundamentals of Medicine phase begins in August of the first year and runs through mid-December of the second year, with vacation time for the first summer.
+Students will study for board exams in January and February of the second year.
+The Fundamental of Medicine phase runs through January of the second year; students will study for board exams in February and March.

-The Fundamentals of Clinical Practice phase, which includes clinical rotations, electives, and a month-long Foundations of Clinical Practice course begins in March of the second year and continues through the third year.
-Starting with the class of 2022, the Foundations of Clinical Practice course will begin in April.
+The Fundamentals of Clinical Practice phase begins in April of the second year and continues through the third year.
+This phase includes a two-week Foundations of Clinical Practice course, clinical rotations, and electives.

-The Transitions to Advanced Clinical Practice phase begins July of the fourth year, culminating with a month-long capstone experience.
+The Transition to Advanced Clinical Practice phase begins in July of the fourth year, culminating with a month-long capstone experience.
 One-week intersessions are spaced throughout the curriculum sequence to allow for consolidation of learning and to ensure all students have mastered the learning objectives.

 Fundamentals of Medicine Schedule

 An average day begins at 8 a.m. or 9 a.m. and has scheduled activities until 4 p.m. or 5 p.m. with a break for lunch.
-Approximately once a month, students will also have a physical diagnosis session from 4:30-7:30 p.m.
-Each week will include three half days set aside for independent study and self-directed learning.
+Approximately once a month, students will also have a physical diagnosis session, typically from 4:30-7:30 p.m.
+Each week will include three half-days for independent study and self-directed learning.

 - In the Fundamentals of Clinical Practice phase, students will be awarded a grade of Honors, High Pass, Pass, Conditional, or Fail in the seven blocks.
-The new Practice of Medicine and Patients, Populations and Systems courses will be graded Pass, Conditional, or Fail.
+The Practice of Medicine and Patients, Populations, and Systems courses are graded Pass, Conditional, or Fail.

-- In addition to subjective evaluations from supervising residents and attending physician faculty, clerkship will utilize standard NBME subject examinations to determine the final grade.
-Each clerkship also uses a variety of assessment methods including in-house written examinations and performance-based exams.
+- In addition to subjective evaluations from supervising residents and attending physician faculty, clerkships will utilize standard NBME subject examinations to determine the final grade.
+Each clerkship also uses various assessment methods including in-house written examinations and performance-based exams.